PRIVACY POLICY

 d.
 Right to notification

-If you have asserted the right to rectification, erasure or restriction of processing against us, we are obliged pursuant to Art.
-19 GDPR to notify all recipients to whom the personal data concerning you have been disclosed, of this correction or deletion of the data or restriction of processing, unless this proves impossible or involves a disproportionate effort.
+If you have asserted the right to rectification, erasure or restriction of processing against us, we are obligated pursuant to Art.
+19 GDPR to notify all recipients to whom your personal data has been disclosed of this rectification or erasure of the data or restriction of processing, unless this proves impossible or involves a disproportionate effort.
 You have the right to be informed about these recipients.

 e.
 Right to data portability

 Pursuant to Art.
-20 of the GDPR, you have the right to receive the personal data that you have provided to us in a structured, common and machine-readable format.
-You also have the right to transmit this data to another controller to whom the personal data has been provided without hindrance from us, provided that
+20 GDPR, you have the right to receive your personal data that you have provided to us in a structured, common and machine-readable format.
+In addition, you have the right to transfer this data to another controller to whom the personal data has been provided without hindrance from us, provided that

-1. the processing is based on consent pursuant to.
-Art.
+1. the processing is based on consent pursuant to Art.
 6 para.
-1 a of the GDPR or on a contract pursuant to Art.
+1 lit. a GDPR or on a contract pursuant to Art.
 6 para.
-1 b of the GDPR and
+1 lit. b GDPR and

 2. the processing is carried out with the aid of automated procedures

-In exercising this right, you also have the right to have the personal data concerning you transferred directly from one controller to another, insofar as this is technically feasible.
-Freedoms and rights of other persons must not be impaired by this.
+In exercising this right, you also have the right to have your personal data transferred directly from one controller to another controller, insofar as this is technically feasible.
+The freedoms and rights of other persons must not be affected by this.

 The right to data portability does not apply to processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in us.

 Pursuant to Art.
-21 of the GDPR, you have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out on the basis of Art.
+21 GDPR, you have the right to object at any time, on grounds relating to your particular situation, to the processing of your personal data which is carried out on the basis of Art.
 6 para.
-1 e or f of the GDPR; this also applies to profiling based on these provisions.
+1 lit. e or lit. f GDPR; this also applies to profiling based on these provisions.
 The objection must be substantiated.

-Upon receipt of an objection, we will no longer process the personal data relating to you unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+Upon receipt of an objection, we will no longer process your personal data, unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the purpose of asserting, exercising or defending legal claims.

 g.
 Right to revoke the declaration of consent under data protection law